midearth-labs/fit-journey/game/design/low-level/social-features-qa-community.md

 - **Reliability**: Moderation system must be robust and responsive

 **User Journey Reference**:
-This design covers the social engagement journey from a user completing their first challenge, receiving an invitation to join the community, participating in article-specific Q&A, sharing progress with optional invitation links, and eventually becoming a community helper.
+This design covers the social engagement journey from a user completing their first challenge, receiving an invitation to join the community, participating in article-specific Q&A, sharing progress with optional invitation links.

 **Dependencies**:
 - **Authentication Service**: Provides user identity and profile data